gutow/Algebra_with_Sympy/ReadMe.md

 and [Maxima](http://maxima.sourceforge.net/), but can be installed in a generic python environment.

-_Setup/Installation_: Currently this tool is not available as a pip installable package.
-The file `algebraic_equation.py` must be available for import in the directory space of the active Python, IPython or Jupyter notebook.
-To activate issue the command: `from algebra_with_sympy import *`.
+Once the algebra is complete it is possible to substitute numbers with units into the solved equation to calculate a numerical solution with proper units.

+_Setup/Installation_: Use pip to install in your python environment:
+`python pip -U Algebra_with_SymPy` To use issue the following command in a running python session: `from algebra_with_sympy import *`.
 This will also import the SymPy tools.
 If you want to isolate this tool from the global namespace you are working with change the import statement to `import algebra_with_sympy as spa`, where
 `spa` stands for "SymPy Algebra".
-Then all calls would be made to `spa.funcname()`.
+Then all calls would be made to ` spa.funcname()`.

-Usage examples can be found in the docstrings and the demonstration Jupyter notebook `Demonstration of equation class.ipynb`.
+Usage examples can be found in the docstrings and the demonstration Jupyter notebook `Demonstration of equation class.ipynb` in this git repository.

 Try in binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gutow/Algebra_with_Sympy.git/master)